 Survival of the truth.

 Challenge everything.
 Dispute your teachers, don’t accept everything they push as fact.
-Question authority, don’t cower from challenging an unfair or illogical infringement that isn’t based on any factor truth.
+Question authority, don’t cower from challenging an unfair or illogical infringement that isn’t based on any element of truth.
 Sometimes you may be wrong, but that is how you get closer to the truth.